JAStanton/speckle/README.md

 speckle
 =======

 A game I have lots of awesome ideas for.
+TODOS:
+  - server side integration, am thinking node.js so I can run the same logic both places to validate moves
+  - add tests (what am I crazy!?)
+  - use closure (I'm defintally crazy!)

 These are my 4am notes:

 Multiplayer
 Bigger board, two people competing to get highest score.